arshavirmirzakhani/lambda/README.md

-# IMPORTANT!!
+# notice
-THIS SOFTWARE IS IN RECONSTRUCTION AND THE NEW VERSION WILL BE AVAILABLE SOON! but a demo is available, [check it out!](https://github.com/arshavirmirzakhani/lambda/releases/tag/1.0-beta)
+the lambda new version is in development and will be available soon! but dont panic, a demo is available, [check it out!](https://github.com/arshavirmirzakhani/lambda/releases/tag/1.0-beta)

 # lambda